Ex-KIC investment chief shutting Blue Rice hedge fund

-HONG KONG, Nov 19 (Reuters) - Blue Rice Investment Management, founded in 2009 by the former chief investment officer for Korea Investment Corporation, Guan Ong, will return investors’ capital by the end of the year, he told Reuters on Tuesday.
+HONG KONG (Reuters) - Blue Rice Investment Management, founded in 2009 by the former chief investment officer for Korea Investment Corporation, Guan Ong, will return investors’ capital by the end of the year, he told Reuters on Tuesday.

 “The world is going to be a bit more volatile,” Ong said.
 “The way our funds are structured, we kind of feel that it’s better for us to return investors’ (capital) when investors are still up.”